Skip to main content

 Frequently Asked Questions

-This site is where I write about data engineering, automation, and the occasional deep dive into hockey analytics.
-Over time, certain questions come up repeatedly—about how I approach problems, what tools I use, or why I write about particular topics.
+This site is where I write about agentic engineering, production AI systems, and the occasional deep dive into hockey analytics.
+Over time, certain questions come up repeatedly—about how I approach problems, what tools I use, or why I build particular systems.

 The answers below reflect how I think about these topics now.
 They'll likely evolve as I learn more.
 If something isn't covered here, the rest of the site—especially the articles and projects—probably addresses it in more depth.